 - contact paper

-- X-acto knife
+- Cricut die cutting machine or X-acto knife

-- Remove the stencil immediately.
+- Remove the stencil gently.

 - Let dry for 1 hour then place mug on a cookie sheet in a cold oven.
 Turn oven on to 350 degrees F. When the oven reaches temperature, bake for 30 minutes then turn oven off and let glasses cool down slowly as the oven cools down.
 When the oven is at room temperature it is safe to remove the mug.
 Mug should be top rack dishwasher safe for occasional use or hand washable.*

 *Note: The first year I followed these instructions to cure the project and the corgi on the mugs wore off quickly in the dishwasher.
 This year I tried the above method from here.
 They seem to be fairing better in the dishwasher so far.